-Along with a busy court based practice, Alexander also undertakes a wide array of paperwork in fast-track and multi-track cases.
-This includes advising on liability and quantum and drafting Particulars of Claim, Defences, Part 18 Requests for Further Information and Part 35 Questions to Experts.
+Along with a busy court based practice, Alexander also undertakes a wide array of paperwork.
+This includes advising on liability and quantum as well as drafting Particulars of Claim, Schedule of Loss, Defences, Counter-Schedules, Part 18 Requests for Further Information and Part 35 Questions to Experts.

-Alexander has increasing experience of claims involving fraud and fundamental dishonesty for the purposes of both QOWCS and s.57 Criminal Justice and Courts Act 2015.
-In particular Alexander has experience drafting and amending Defences pleading such points.
+Alexander has experience of claims involving fraud and fundamental dishonesty for the purposes of both QOWCS and s.57 Criminal Justice and Courts Act 2015.
+Alexander has experience drafting or amending Defences to explicitly plead such points or putting claimants on notice about points that cause a defendant concern and may give rise to the issue of fundamental dishonesty/fraud arising later at an appropriate point.
+This is in addition to acting successfully for both sides at trial where fundamental dishonesty is raised.

 Harmsworth Scholar, Middle Temple